 Private companies are increasingly involved with the security of domestic violence victims.
-This has manifested in a number of ways including private security companies working in partnership with family violence services, the proliferation of security-technology companies that seek a market within the domestic violence sector, and governments contracting private companies to provide security provision for victims.
-Private Security and Domestic Violence offers a world-first analysis of the risks and benefits of for-profit businesses engaging with a vulnerable and under-protected section of society.
+This has manifested in a number of ways, including private security companies working in partnership with domestic violence services, the proliferation of security-technology companies that seek a market within the domestic violence sector, and governments contracting private companies to provide security provision for victims.
+Private Security and Domestic Violence offers a world-first analysis of the risks and benefits of for-profit businesses engaging with a vulnerable and underprotected section of society.

-Based on original data gathered in Australia, this book provides internationally relevant insights on the dangers, but also potential benefits, of increasing private sector involvement with victims of domestic abuse.
+Based on original data gathered in Australia, this book provides internationally relevant insights on the dangers but also the potential benefits of increasing private sector involvement with victims of domestic abuse.
 It offers a unique crossover of the literature on private security, crime prevention and domestic violence.
-Aimed at scholars, policymakers, and frontline workers within the domestic violence sector, Private Security and Domestic Violence documents experimental new collaborations and partnerships between the private, community and governmental spheres, and makes a case for the suitable regulatory solutions to be put in place to successfully manage private security involvement with domestic violence victims.
+Aimed at scholars, policymakers, and frontline workers within the domestic violence sector, Private Security and Domestic Violence documents experimental new collaborations and partnerships between the private, community and governmental spheres and makes a case for the suitable regulatory solutions to be put in place to successfully manage private security involvement with domestic violence victims.

 "The role of private security in partnering with domestic violence services to help keep survivors of violence safe has grown quickly with limited oversight.
 Drawing on interviews with stakeholders, Harkin’s accessible, timely and original analysis outlines the challenges, risks and benefits and recommends an innovative, yet practical, pathway forward."